rethinkdb/rethinkdb-rs/api/python/index.md

 Set the default connection to make REPL use easier.
 Allows calling `.run()` on queries without specifying a connection.

-__Note:__ Avoid using `repl` in application code.
-RethinkDB connection objects are not thread-safe, and calls to `connect` from multiple threads may change the global connection object used by `repl`.
-Applications should specify connections explicitly.

 __Example:__ Set the default connection for the REPL, then call `run()` without specifying the connection.